 Your health care provider must complete the following form: Lab Work Obtained at Health Services External Provider Form.
 This required form ensures that your lab results will be communicated directly to your health care provider.
 The form can be faxed to the Wellness Center office at 607-871-2631.
 The form may also be mailed or hand delivered; the Wellness Center must receive this form before your appointment is scheduled.

 Appointments (607-871-2400) are required for the lab specimens to be obtained at the Wellness Center.
 This service is available Monday through Thursday, AM-PM.
 There is a venipuncture fee for blood draws, which can be billed to your AU student account.
 Fees for the actual laboratory tests are billed through St. James Mercy Health.

 Some laboratory tests require specific handling and must be done in a laboratory setting.
 For those needs, you may contact St. James Mercy Health Laboratory at 607-324-8080 or Jones Memorial Hospital Laboratory at 585-593-4072 for more information.

 There are no charges for office visits to the Wellness Center with the exception of Psychiatric Consultation visits.
 Nominal charges are made for lab tests, injections, special treatments and medications.
 Students who require specialists or emergency care are referred to the general hospitals in neighboring Hornell or Wellsville.
 You still maintain the right to choose a health care provider or place of hospitalization and must assume all financial obligations for off-campus medical/surgical care.

 Kimberly O'Rourke, Office Manager

 Kim has been employed at Alfred University since 1990.
 She was the recipient of the Outstanding Support Staff of the Year award for 2003-2004.
-Kim enjoys meeting new students and collaborating with other Student Affairs Offices to provide programming.
+Kim enjoys meeting new students and collaborating with other Student Experience Offices to provide programming.